wikipathways/pvjs/test/README.md

 $ gulp browserify-polyfills
 ```

+## E. Make Updates

 View the test page(s) appropriate for your edits.
 When you change and save a file in the `lib` directory, the page will automatically reload.
+You can edit any of the files in the [lib directory](https://github.com/wikipathways/pvjs/tree/master/lib).

-## E. Send Us a Pull Request
+## F. Send Us a Pull Request

 * Visually inspect each of the test pathways from the test page, comparing your version with the current version to ensure your code produces the correct visual result in terms of styling, etc.
 * Run the tests